hiero-ledger/hiero-sdk-python/README_upstream.md

 ## Handling Conflicts

-Conflicts are common if main has updates to the files you are working on and you have run a rebase or merge command.
+Conflicts are common if main has updates to the files you are working on.
+In which case, you'll have to run a rebase.

 If you are warned of a conflict: